Logo link to homepage

 Report for Stromboli

 INGV reported that eruptive activity continued at Stromboli during 4-10 December.
 Webcam images showed Strombolian activity at three vents in Area N (two at N1 and one at N2), within the upper part of the Sciara del Fuoco, and from two vents in Area C-S (South-Central Crater) in the crater terrace.
 Explosions of low-to-medium intensities occurred at a rate of 5-6 per hour at Area N2 and ejected mainly coarse material (bombs and lapilli), sometimes mixed with ash, lower than 150 m above the vents.
 Variable-intensity explosions in sector S2 (Area C-S) averaged 5-9 per hour from the vents, ejecting a mix of coarse material higher than 150 m.
-The Dipartimento della Protezione Civile maintained the Alert Level at Yellow (the second highest level on a four-level scale).
+The Dipartimento della Protezione Civile maintained the Alert Level at Yellow (the second lowest level on a four-level scale).

 Sources: Dipartimento della Protezione Civile, Sezione di Catania - Osservatorio Etneo (INGV)